Joystream/joystream-content-system/resources/README.md

 - `Text*` means that a string of characters, or an array of strings, must be passed.
 - `Bool*` means that a boolean (true or false) value, or array of values, must be passed.
-- `Uint*` means that an unsigned integer value, or array or values, must be passed.
+- `Uint*` means that an unsigned integer value, or array of values, must be passed.
-- `Int*` means that a signed integer value, or array or values, must be passed.
+- `Int*` means that a signed integer value, or array of values, must be passed.
 - `Internal*` means that the value, or array of values, from another `class` must be passed.

 #### Text